stackrox/kube-linter/README.md

    git clone git@github.com:stackrox/kube-linter.git
    ```

-1. Then, complile the source code.
+1. Then, compile the source code.
 This will create the kube-linter binary files for each platform and places them in the `.gobin` folder.

    ```bash
    make build